binblee/markdown-book/README.md

 ## Overview
 A markdown book template with:
 - Eisvogel latex template
-- pandoc docker image based on [pandoc ubuntu-latex](https://hub.docker.com/r/pandoc/ubuntu-latex)
+- pandoc docker image based on [pandoc latex](https://hub.docker.com/r/pandoc/latex)
   - addition latex packages required for using Eisvogel latex template
   - Simlified Chinese font (Noto CJK)
 - background pdf in [backgrounds](backgrounds) from Eisvogel sample
 - Sample contents copied from python document Simplified Chinese [https://docs.python.org/zh-cn/3/tutorial/index.html](https://docs.python.org/zh-cn/3/tutorial/index.html)

 ## Updates
+- (Oct 3, 2020)  Pandoc image 2.19.2.0-ubuntu, math can be displayed in epub
 - (Feb 16, 2022) Pandoc 2.16.2, with Eisvogel template build into image, so you don't have to copy the template file any more.

 ## How to use